eDGES Program - eDNA for Global Environment Studies

 See full project details.

-Project 6 – Broad-scale monitoring of land ecosystems with eDNA
+Project 6 – Broad-scale monitoring of terrestrial ecosystems with eDNA

-Developing and optimising eDNA methods for measuring terrestrial biodiversity changes at broad spatial scales.
-One goal is to reduce the reliance on special equipment and cold storage allowing for efficient eDNA-based biodiversity monitoring in dry, remote areas.
+We aim to develop and test eDNA methods for monitoring terrestrial biodiversity changes at broad spatial scales.
+Another goal is to reduce the reliance on special equipment and cold storage allowing for efficient eDNA-based biodiversity monitoring in dry, remote areas.

 Project 7 – Living waters of Western Australia (LiWA)

 This project will enhance the ability to monitor wetland health using DNA-based survey methods, crucial for tackling wetland loss in WA.
 Ancient DNA from sediments will be used to examine past biodiversity changes.
-The project will include a citizen science component and collaboration with Traditional Owners to increase the societal value and help us interpret the impact of past and present biodiversity challenges.
+The project will include a citizen science component to increase the societal value and help us interpret the impact of past and present biodiversity challenges.

 Project 8 – Measuring abundance with eDNA